The best braids for trout fishing on ultralight spinning tackle

-Fused gelspun is more user spinner friendly than traditional braid.
+Commonly known as superlines, fused gelspun lines are more spinner friendly than traditional braid.
 The outer coating makes the line smooth and stiffer.
-In some ways, It performs more like a mono.
-While maintaining near zero stretch and a much thinner diameter.
+Making it perform more like a monofilament or nylon, while maintaining near zero stretch and a much thinner diameter.
+It really is an excellent line for spin fishing and it my preferred type of braid on ultralight spinning reels.

 Freshly spooled yellow fireline

-One downside with gelspun, and especially fireline is that the advertised break strain is rarely correct.
-It always massively over tests.
-I used to say 6lb fireline breaks at 6kg (13lb), over double the rated amount.
-It offers some peace of mind, that it will never break under test.
-It is always safe to use a slightly lighter line than usually recommended.
-So if you usually spin with 6lb nylon, it will be safe to use 4lb fireline and still have strength to spare.
+The high breaking strain does offer some peace of mind, that it will never break under test.
+But I personally prefer accurate ratings.
+When fishing Fireline it is always safe to use a slightly lighter line than usually recommended.
+So, if you usually spin with 6lb nylon, it will be safe to use 4lb fireline and still have strength to spare.

-Why Braided superlines is better than monofilament
+Why Braid is better than monofilament when spinning for trout.

 Many trout fishermen still fish with nylon or other monofilaments.
 So how do the two lines compare?